Optimal $\delta$-Correct Best-Arm Selection for Heavy-Tailed Distributions: Background and the Impossibility Result

-for any $\nu \in {\mathcal{\tilde{A}}}$, where $N_i(t)$ denotes the number of times arm $i$ is pulled by the algorithm in $t$ trials, and $\tau= \sum_{i=1}^K N_i(\tau)$ denotes the algorithm termination time.
-Intuitively, this specifies a lower bound on the expected number of samples that need to be generated from each arm $i$ under $\mu$, for an algorithm to separate it from a distribution $\nu$ belonging to the set of alternative hypotheses ${\mathcal{\tilde{A}}}$, with probability at least \(1-\delta \).
+where $N_i(t)$ denotes the number of times arm $i$ is pulled by the algorithm in $t$ trials, and $\tau_\delta= \sum_{i=1}^K N_i(\tau_\delta)$ denotes the algorithm's termination time.
+It relates the expected log-likelihood ratio of observing samples under $\mu$ and $\nu$ (l.h.s. in~\eqref{eq:lb}) and the Bernoulli KL-divergence between the probabilities of events under the two instances (r.h.s. in~\eqref{eq:lb}).